penmasters/zabbix-book/docs/ch02-zabbix-installation/frontend.md

+---
+description: |
+    This chapter from The Zabbix Book, titled "Frontend Installation," provides a step-by-step guide to setting up the Zabbix web interface.
+Learn how to install required packages, configure PHP, and integrate with Apache or Nginx for a secure and fully functional monitoring frontend.
+---

 # Frontend explained

 This chapter is going to cover the basics we need to know when it comes to the